 Rules for terminating a tenancy for nonpayment of rent vary widely among states, including:

 - When you may serve a pay rent or quit notice.
 Most states allow landlords to send the notice the first day the rent is late; since most leases require rent be paid by the first of the month, this is usually the second of the month (although a few states allow extra time if the first falls on a weekend or holiday).
 But a handful of states give tenants a grace period and don't allow landlords to send a pay rent or quit notice until the tenant is a certain number of days late.

 - How you must serve the notice to the tenant.
 Some states require landlords to serve the notice personally; most states allow mailing.

 - What happens if a tenant is late paying rent more than once.
-In many states, a tenant who is late with the rent a second or third time within a specified number of months, may face an immediate termination (an Unconditional Quit notice) the moment the rent is late.
+In many states, a tenant who is late with the rent a second or third time within a specified number of months, might face an immediate termination (an unconditional quit notice) the moment the rent is late.

 States set very specific rules for how and when landlords can evict a tenant who doesn't pay rent on time.
 Learn more about specific renters' and tenants' rights information by state.
 For details on your state rules, see State Laws on Termination for Nonpayment of Rent.